backend-developers-ltd/ComputeHorde/facilitator-protocol.md

     3. Validator sends `JobStatusUpdate` message when there is new info about the job and wait for `Response` from facilitator (i.e., after sending the job to a miner, after a miner accepts the job, after the job has finished/failed)
+4. Validator sends a `V0Heartbeat` message periodically (i.e. every 60 seconds) as long as the connection is open.

 Sequence diagram: